-Pleasure Boat Studio: A Literary Press is dedicated to enriching the world with eye-opening stories and poetry by talented authors who write with heart, originality, and love of language.
+Pleasure Boat Studio: A Nonprofit Literary Press is dedicated to enriching readers with eye-opening stories and poetry by incredible talent, with heart, originality, and love of language.

 How we got our name